StudioRudeBox/wc-subordernator-wp-plugin/README.md

 - **Author:** Studio Rude Box
 - **License:** GPL-2.0-or-later

-## 🎨 Screenshots (optional)

-*You can add screenshots here to show the custom field, order overview icons, and filter in action.*

 ## 📂 Installation

 1. Upload the plugin folder to `/wp-content/plugins/`.
 2. Activate the plugin via the Plugins menu.
 3. Done!
 Go to WooCommerce > Orders to start linking.

-## 🚀 Roadmap Ideas

-- Support for bulk actions
-- Custom notes/logs on suborder links
-- Improved reporting or export of suborder relationships

 ## 💬 Feedback or Feature Requests?